 drag: The retarding (slowing down) force exerted on a moving body by a fluid medium such as air or water.

-elevators: A movable control surface, usually attached to the horizontal stabilizer of an aircraft that is used to produce nose-up or nose-down motion (pitch).
+elevator: A movable control surface, usually attached to the horizontal stabilizer of an aircraft that is used to produce nose-up or nose-down motion (pitch).

 glider: A light engineless aircraft designed to glide after being towed aloft or launched from a high location such as a building or mountain.